CarSerapio/TextToSpeechAI/README.md

 # TextToSpeechAI
-A realistic AI voice model that responds to your prompts.
+A realistic AI voice model that responds to you.